go-gitea/gitea/CONTRIBUTING.md

 to the maintainers team.
 If a maintainer is inactive for more than 3 months and forgets to leave the maintainers team, the owners may move him or her from the maintainers team to the advisors team.
-For security reason, Maintainers should use 2FA for theirs accounts and provide gpg signed commit. https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/ https://help.github.com/articles/signing-commits-with-gpg/
+For security reasons, Maintainers should use 2FA for theirs accounts and provide gpg signed commits. https://help.github.com/articles/securing-your-account-with-two-factor-authentication-2fa/ https://help.github.com/articles/signing-commits-with-gpg/